-Step 11: The authors analyzed the data: The primary survey data will be loaded into the SPSS 20.0 program for descriptive statistics, and reliability coefficient tests using Cronbach's Alpha: Tests for Cronbach's Alpha reliability coefficient were conducted to assess the measuring scales' reliability.
-This was essential in checking the constructs' internal coherence and ensuring the survey questions measured the correct theoretical variables.
-We identified items with low reliability and altered or eliminated them to increase the measurement model's robustness; a threshold of 0.7 was regarded as acceptable for scale reliability.
+Step 11: The authors analyzed the data: The primary survey data were loaded into the SPSS 20.0 program for descriptive statistics, and reliability coefficient tests using Cronbach's Alpha: Tests for Cronbach's Alpha reliability coefficient were conducted to assess the reliability of the measuring scales.
+This was essential in checking the internal coherence of the constructs and ensuring that the survey questions measured the correct theoretical variables.
+We identified items with low reliability and altered or eliminated them to increase the robustness of the measurement model; a threshold of 0.7 was considered acceptable for scale reliability.
 Examining the EFA: Exploratory factor analysis (EFA) was used to develop the measurement model by identifying key latent constructs and studying the observed variables' underlying structure.
-This was done after the reliability evaluation.
-The suitability of the dataset for factor analysis was evaluated using Bartlett's test of sphericity and the Kaiser-Meyer-Olkin (KMO) test.
-We used eigenvalues higher than 1.0 and factor loadings higher than 0.5 as our statistical cutoffs for retention purposes.
+This was performed after the reliability evaluation.
+The suitability of the dataset for factor analysis was evaluated using Bartlett's test of sphericity and the KMO test.
+For retention purposes, we used eigenvalues higher than 1.0 and factor loadings higher than 0.5.
 The last collection of factors was considered to represent the investigated constructs well because of this procedure.
-The confirmatory factor analysis (CFA) will be carried out using the Amos software.
-The Amos program was used for confirmatory factor analysis (CFA).
-Using CFA for construct validity assessment, it was possible to evaluate convergent validity (the degree to which items within the same construct are connected) and discriminant validity (the degree to which constructs are dissimilar from one another).
-The effectiveness of the model was assessed using well-known goodness-of-fit metrics, including the Comparative Fit Index (CFI) (more than 0.8), the Tucker-Lewis Index (TLI) (greater than 0.9), the Root Mean Square Error of Approximation (RMSEA) (less than 0.08), and the Chi-square/degree of freedom ratio ( $\chi^2$ /df).
-Model fit and theoretical consistency were optimized by making adjustments as needed.
-Many prior research studies that were relevant to this one used SEM.
-The conceptual framework's hypothesized links between variables were tested using structural equation modeling (SEM).
-Using the SEM, a robust multivariate analysis method, the authors could investigate the interdependencies across variables by looking at the direct and indirect impacts among the constructs.
-This methodology gained widespread acceptance in empirical research because it can rigorously assess causal linkages while accounting for measurement mistakes.
+The CFA will be carried out using the Amos software.
+The Amos program was used for CFA.
+Using CFA for construct validity assessment, convergent validity (the degree to which items within the same construct are connected) and discriminant validity (the degree to which constructs are dissimilar from one another) were evaluated.
+The effectiveness of the model was assessed using well-known goodness-of-fit metrics, including the comparative fit index (CFI) (>0.8), the Tucker-Lewis Index (TLI) (>0.9), the root mean square error of approximation (RMSEA) (0.08), and the chi-square/degree of freedom ratio (χ^2/df).
+The model fit and theoretical consistency were optimized by making necessary adjustments.
+Many prior studies relevant to this one used SEM.
+The conceptual framework's hypothesized links between variables were tested using SEM.
+Using the SEM, a robust multivariate analysis method, the authors investigated the interdependencies across variables by examining the direct and indirect impacts among the constructs.
+This methodology has gained widespread acceptance in empirical research because it can rigorously assess causal linkages while accounting for measurement mistakes.

-Step 12: Conclusions were drawn, and managerial implications were discussed by the authors.
-The writers draw judgments after analyzing the data.
+Step 12: Conclusions were drawn, and the authors discussed managerial implications.
+The authors draw their judgments after analyzing the data.
 They guide managers concerning the innovative capacity and competitive possibilities of medium and small businesses.
-The study guarantees methodological rigor and strengthens the robustness of its findings by incorporating a multi-stage analytical methodology that includes descriptive statistics, reliability and validity testing, factor analysis, and structural equation modeling (SEM).
-Important theoretical frameworks and their practical consequences for the research topic are illuminated by the findings of this analytical procedure.
+This study guarantees methodological rigor and strengthens the robustness of its findings by incorporating a multi-stage analytical methodology that includes descriptive statistics, reliability and validity testing, factor analysis, and structural equation modeling (SEM).
+The findings of this analytical procedure illuminate important theoretical frameworks and their practical consequences for the research topic.